beginning of content

 Objects in the ear can cause:

-Infection is more likely if the object has been in the ear for some time.
-Infection can also happen if a part of the object stays in the ear.
+Your ear may become infected, even after the object is removed.
+This is more likely if the object has been in your ear for a while.
+Infections can also happen if a part of the object stays in the ear.

-Sometimes there is an extra object in the ear that is not noticed.
-If it stays there for some time, it could also lead to infection.
+Sometimes there is an extra object in the ear that isn't noticed.
+This could also lead to infection.

 Resources and support